Insurance

 • When positioning heaters, consider not only where they will provide the greatest benefit to occupants, but also such issues as provision of access for routine maintenance and inspection.

-• Select heaters that include a thermal cut-out, isolating the power in the event excessive temperatures are detected.
+• Select heaters that include a thermal cut-out, isolating the power if excessive temperatures are detected.

 • Ensure products are installed according to manufacturer guidelines.

-• Such devices must form part of the routine and formal inspection and testing regimes for the premise.
+• Such devices must form part of the routine and formal inspection and testing regimes for the premises.

 • Consider the effects on the fabric of the building when considering any alternative means of heating provision.